moon-hex/gitops-validator/README.md

 # GitOps Validator

 A comprehensive validation tool for GitOps repositories that checks for common issues in Flux and Kubernetes configurations.
+Features configurable error handling and exit codes for seamless GitHub Actions integration.

 ## Features